Alcohol and Dopamine: How it Can Lead to Addiction

 dopamine and alcohol abuse

-At Wisconsin Recovery Institute, clients are treated with dignity and respect in a safe and supportive environment.
+At Wisconsin Recovery Institute in Fond du Lac, clients are treated with dignity and respect in a safe and supportive environment.
 The treatment programs are evidence-based and utilize a combination of therapies such as individual counseling, group therapy, family therapy, and holistic approaches to address all aspects of addiction.

 Remember that there is no shame in seeking help for alcohol dependency.
 It takes courage and strength to recognize a problem and take steps toward recovery.
 Contact us today to find freedom from addiction and start living a fulfilling life in recovery.